-When sprop-max-don-diff is greater than 0 for any the received RTP streams, the process described in the remainder of this section applies.
+When sprop-max-don-diff is greater than 0, the process described in the remainder of this section applies.

 There are two buffering states in the receiver: initial buffering and buffering while playing.
 Initial buffering starts when the reception is initialized.
 After initial buffering, decoding and playback are started, and the buffering-while-playing mode is used.